matis-io/Traktor-2-Playlist/README.md

-This is a fork of lord-carlos' traktor-2-playlist script.
-You can view the original project at lord-carlos/traktor-2-playlist on GitHub.
+This is a fork of [lord-carlos' traktor-2-playlist script](https://github.com/lord-carlos/traktor-2-playlist).
 I have introduced a new script named traktor2playlistMac.py, which is an adaptation of the original script tailored for macOS environments.
 The modifications are detailed below.

 ## Modifications in traktor2playlistMac

-- File Path Separators: Updated the script to use forward slashes (/) instead of backslashes (\) to ensure compatibility with macOS file system conventions.
+- File Path Separators: Updated the script to use forward slashes `/` instead of backslashes `\` to ensure compatibility with macOS file system conventions.
 - Playlist Naming Convention: Enhanced the naming convention of playlists by including the parent folder's name as a prefix to each playlist name.
 This change aids in organizing and identifying playlists more effectively.

 Original readme: